UK agri-food industry looks to technology to overcome climate change and sustainability challenges

 A third of business leaders in the sector (33%) also feel that implementing sustainable input sourcing will be a major challenge, followed by 28% who say adapting to climate change will be a significant challenge between now and 2029.

-The findings are from a new report that surveyed 200 R&D and technology decision-makers in the agriculture and food industries commissioned by UK Agri-Tech Centre, the UK’s largest dedicated agri-tech organisation.
+The findings are from a new report that surveyed 200 R&D and technology decision-makers in the agriculture and food industries commissioned by the UK Agri-Tech Centre, the UK’s largest dedicated agri-tech organisation.

 The report outlines the challenges the agri-food industries face as a result of overcoming the impacts of climate change and in meeting the UK government’s targets for cutting emissions by 2030.
 It also shines a light on how agri-tech – technologies focused on the agri-industries – solutions are needed to overcome these critical issues and protect our food production and food security.